MLanguage/mlang/README.md

 to enable or disable parts of the computation.

-However, the authors of Mlang have signed a convention with the DGFiP in order to come and
+However, the authors of Mlang have signed a convention with the DGFiP in order to come and have a look at the legacy system.
+They managed to pull and integrate in Mlang all the logic that was missing for computing the income tax correctly.

-The DGFiP has not published the details of this iterative computation.
-Hence, until they do, the amounts of taxes computed by Mlang-generated programs are usually false (except on very simple situations).

 ## Contributors

 The project accepts pull requests.
 There is currently no formalized contribution guide or centralized discussion place about the project.
-Please email the authors if you are interested.
+Please email the authors if you are interested:

+  denis DOT merigoux AT inria DOT fr raphael DOT monat AT lip6 DOT fr

 Please note that the copyright of this code is owned by Inria; by contributing, you disclaim all copyright interests in favor of Inria.

-Don't format to use `make format` before you commit to ensure a uniform style.
+Don't forget format to use `make format` before you commit to ensure a uniform style.

 ## Formal semantics

 The `formal_semantics` folder contains two separate formalizations for the core of the M language, that roughly corresponds to the `Mvg` internal representation in Mlang.
 The reference formalization is the Coq one, in file `semantique.v`.
 The F* formalization is a proof of concept.
+See [the research paper](https://hal.inria.fr/hal-02320347) for more details.

 ## License